 ESKOM is the supplier of Bulk Electricity in the West Rand Region.
 Electricity is supplied directly to all the local municipalities who in turn distribute to residential and industrial areas through their electricity networks.
-In some instances, ESKOM is the direct supplier (e.g., some mines in District as well as the Bekkersdal Township and some Rural Areas).
+In some instances, ESKOM is the direct supplier (e.g., some mines in District as well as the Bekkersdal Township).